-Born in Buffalo and raised in Maryland, Eva grew up wandering her semi-rural surroundings.
+Born in Buffalo and raised in Maryland, Eva grew up exploring the fields and woods of her semi-rural surroundings.
 She received a BA in art from the University of Maryland, studying with artists Sam Gilliam, Anne Truitt, Claudia DeMonte and Nick Krushenick, and writer and theorist Jack Burnham.
 She moved to New York in 1985 to attend the MFA program at Hunter College, working with painters Ralph Humphrey, Marcia Hafif, and Susan Crile, art critic and historian Rosalind Krauss, and ceramicist and writer Susan Peterson.
 Simultaneous to her MFA pursuit she was the registrar for the ground-breaking Gracie Mansion Gallery in the East Village, getting a parallel education from owners Gracie and Sur Rodney (Sur), and artists Judy Glantzman, David Wojnarowicz, Al Hansen, Peter Hujar, Hope Sandrow, Stephen Lack and others.
 After sixteen years in New York, she lived a decade in Saint Louis, Missouri, where she spent a fair amount of time watching the quickly changing sky; compelling, beautiful, and occasionally frightening.
 Since 2012 she has lived and worked in Boston.

 An early group exhibition at alternative space White Columns, New York, was soon followed by her first solo outing at Stephanie Theodore Gallery, New York.
 Subsequent solo exhibitions were held at Jack Tilton Gallery, Elizabeth Koury Gallery, Lauren Wittels Gallery, Greenberg Van Doren Gallery, and Van Doren Waxter, all in New York, and Von Lintel Gallery, in Munich.